alp-rostov/sakhlis/README.md

 <h1>CRM system for handymans.</h1>

-<h2>The project allows any repairman to keep records, receive and
+<p>The project allows any repairman to keep records, receive and
-save your to-do list by order:</h2>
+save your to-do list by order:</p>

 <ul>
 <li>Account Registration